binxio/iam-sudo/README.md

 ```

 ## DESCRIPTION
-iam-sudo will read the attached and inline policies of the specified `role-name` to create a session policy with.
+iam-sudo will read the attached policies and inline policies of the specified `role-name`.
+These policies will be used to create the session policy.
+The `base-role` is the
-The `base-role` is the role that will be assumed combined with the session policy.
+role that will be assumed combined with the session policy, to mimick the specified role.

 `role-name` is a substring of the role to assume.
 This is to make it easier to assume a
 role that was created by AWS CloudFormation.
 For instance, both `TaskRoles`